 Here is a sample of PHSA's achievements in health care for British Columbians during 2017:

-- Maintaining high standards of care, BC Children's Hospital, including Sunny Hill Health Centre for Children, and BC Women's Hospital + Health Centre, were once again accredited with Exemplary Standing by Accreditation Canada - the highest level of accreditation offered to a healthcare organization.
+- Maintaining high standards of care, BC Children's Hospital, including Sunny Hill Health Centre, and BC Women's Hospital + Health Centre, were once again accredited with Exemplary Standing by Accreditation Canada - the highest level of accreditation offered to a healthcare organization.

 - A BC Children's Hospital child and youth mental health initiative, "Engaging families and direct care staff in co-design and analysis of family experience surveys", was accepted as a leading practice by Accreditation Canada.
 A leading practice is defined as an innovative and creative example of leadership and service delivery carried out by a health service organization.